 A statement of qualifications is available upon request.

-Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, rock climbing, plant identification, cooking, and tessellation origami.
+Alison’s personal interests include fishing (freshwater, catch-and-release only), hiking, rock climbing, plant identification, cooking, and tessellation origami.
 She loves observing animals of all kinds, visiting botanical gardens, and cooking meals for family and friends.